President Woodrow Wilson's Economic Policies

 - He also signed the Keating-Owen Act.
 It banned articles produced by child labor from being sold in interstate commerce.
 The Supreme Court declared it unconstitutional two years later.

 On April 2, 1917, Wilson addressed Congress where he famously said, “The world must be made safe for democracy.
 Its peace must be planted upon the tested foundations of political liberty.
 We have no selfish ends to serve.
 We desire not conquest, no dominion.”
-Presidents have used Wilson’s quote to justify every war since then.

-Wilson declared war on April 6, 1917, after Germany attacked U.S. merchant ships.
+The United States declared war on April 6, 1917, after Germany attacked U.S. merchant ships.
 In early 1918, the United States deployed 1 million troops to Europe.
 In November 1918, they severed a critical German railway supply track at Meuse-Argonne.
 That crippled the German offensive.
 Germany surrendered in 1918.

 Woodrow Wilson’s 14 Points